mra9776/saving_privates_bike/README.md

 9. Avoiding number Ids

-   In order to achieve this requirement we can use do a hash of salt + number_id.
-We also need to implement HATOES.
+   In order to achieve this requirement we're going to use Internal hibernate UUID.
+This item makes sure each value is random and unique.

 10. This project's Issues